-The bottom panel of Fig.\,\ref{fig:amplitudes_global_velocity_dispersion_mass} shows the \ha velocity dispersion in the central kpc as a function of stellar mass for all galaxies in our sample, colour-coded by their kinematic category.
-There is a very weak trend of more massive galaxies displaying higher velocity dispersion, but the effect of galaxy mass on the central velocity dispersion is smaller than the observed spread of the velocity dispersions, and therefore it does not affect our conclusions above.
-Nevertheless, this plot shows a regularity among galaxies from our sample determined by their kinematic category: ``Unperturbed" galaxies are located below the average mass-dispersion relation marked by the dashed line, while galaxies in the ``AGN-perturbed" category are clearly above it.
-Also, galaxies with ``Coherent shocks" seem to be offset slightly down from that line, while galaxies with ``Broken shocks" are not.
-This distribution of galaxies confirms our findings from Sect.\,\ref{sec:role_of_extended_shocks_driving_gas_turbulence} even in the presence of slight dependence of gas velocity dispersion on gas mass: extended shocks do contribute to gas turbulence in central regions, because galaxies without them show lower velocity dispersions than the ones with, but their contribution becomes dominated by AGN activity in galaxies with AGN outflows.
-Slight offset of galaxies with ``Coherent shocks" with respect to those with ``Broken shocks", if real, can be caused either by broken shocks driving turbulence more efficiently than coherent shocks or by broken shocks resulting from breaking the continuity of extended shocks by high degree of turbulence in gas.
-The mass-dispersion diagram confirms our finding from Sect.\,\ref{sec:higher-mass_galaxies_prefer_coherentshocks} that galaxies with higher masses have preference for coherent shocks.
+The Faber-Jackson relation \citep{Faber_Jackson_1976} links galaxy luminosity, and thus indirectly its mass, to its central stellar velocity dispersion.
+If there were a similar relation to the {\it gas} velocity dispersion studied above, the mass dependence could affect our results presented in Sect.\,\ref{sec:role_of_extended_shocks_driving_gas_turbulence}.
+The bottom panel of Fig.\,\ref{fig:amplitudes_global_velocity_dispersion_mass} shows the \ha velocity dispersion in the central kpc as a function of stellar mass for all galaxies in our sample, colour-coded by kinematic category.
+There is a very weak trend for more massive galaxies to display higher velocity dispersion, but the plot is dominated by scatter, and therefore such weak dependence of velocity dispersion on mass does not affect our conclusions in Sect.\,\ref{sec:role_of_extended_shocks_driving_gas_turbulence}.
+Nevertheless, the plot reveals a clear regularity in the distribution of galaxies across the different kinematic categories: \textit{unperturbed} galaxies lie below the average mass--dispersion relation marked by the dashed line, whereas galaxies in the \textit{extended shocks and outflows} category lie clearly above it.
+This distribution supports our findings from Sect.\,\ref{sec:role_of_extended_shocks_driving_gas_turbulence}, even in the presence of the slight dependence of gas velocity dispersion on galaxy mass.
+Extended shocks do contribute to gas turbulence in the central regions, since galaxies without them show lower velocity dispersions than galaxies with them, but this contribution appears to be overtaken by AGN activity in galaxies with strong outflows.

-Galaxies in the kinematic category ``Other Perturbations'' exhibit a wide range of velocity dispersions, reflecting the diverse, non-shock processes that disturb the gas, and they all have masses below $10^{10.8}\,M_{\odot}$, indicating that those perturbations are limited to lower-mass galaxies.
-This may be related to the fact already stated in Sect.\,\ref{sec:higher-mass_galaxies_prefer_coherentshocks} that gas in galaxies with higher masses moves in a more orderly way, driven by the overall gravity field.
+Galaxies in the kinematic category \textit{other perturbations} exhibit a wide range of velocity dispersions, reflecting the diverse non-shock processes that disturb the gas, and they all have masses below $10^{10.8}\,M_{\odot}$, indicating that those perturbations are limited to lower-mass galaxies.
+This may be related to the fact that gas in higher-mass galaxies appears to move in a more orderly way under the stronger influence of the overall gravitational potential.